TreeReview: A Dynamic Tree of Questions Framework for Deep and Efficient LLM-based Scientific Peer Review: Experiments

 \subsection{Experimental Settings}

 \textbf{Tasks.} \quad We evaluate our proposed framework on two distinct review scenarios: (1) Full Review Generation: This task involves producing a comprehensive review, including summary, strengths, weaknesses, questions and ratings, mirroring the complete review process of typical academic venues; (2) Actionable Feedback Comments Generation: This task focuses on generating a list of specific, critical feedback points targeting substantive weaknesses and improvement areas in a paper.
+Such actionable comments are highly valued in real-world peer review for directly helping authors identify and address major flaws, yet they pose unique challenges distinct from holistic review generation, as models must pinpoint and articulate concrete issues rather than summarizing general impressions.
 We leverage these settings to test \emph{TreeReview} in handling both holistic assessments and targeted critiques.

 \textbf{Baselines.} \quad For full review generation, we consider two categories of baselines: 1) Supervised fine-tuning (SFT) methods: \textsc{Reviewer2} \cite{gao2024reviewer2} and SEA-E \cite{yu-etal-2024-automated}, both 7B-parameter models specifically fine-tuned on this task; 2) Prompting-based methods: \textbf{D}irect prompting with step-by-step review \textbf{G}uidelines and few-shot review \textbf{E}xamples (DGE) which we adopt as proxies for the methods of \citet{du-etal-2024-llms} and \citet{lu2024ai}; and the method of \citet{liang2024can}, which we refer to as SORT (\textbf{S}tructured \textbf{O}utline \textbf{R}eview \textbf{T}emplate), that generates reviews in an outline format using predefined structure.
 The SEA-E, DGE, and our proposed \emph{TreeReview} generate both textual assessments and numerical ratings (Soundness, Presentation, Contribution, and Overall Rating) for papers, while the other methods only generate textual reviews.